KristinaKurets/ConfigComparer/README.txt

 Hello!
 This is a comparer for XML config files.
-If you want to find keys, that have diffrent values in diffrent config files, this program will be useful for you :)
+If you want to find keys, that have different values in different config files, this program will be useful for you :)
 Lets's start!

 1. Open the ConfigComparer.sln file.